ustasb/docker-rails-template/README.md

 # Docker Rails Template

-This is a basic Rails app template for beginning development with Docker.
+This is my basic Rails app template for beginning development with Docker.

 Docker images used: